pict2014/storm-redis/README.md

 }
 ```
 The first implementation will target amounts of state that can fit into memory, so re-initialization time won't be a concern.
 But once we look at storing much larger amount of state we will need to consider this point.
 State of Bolts get persisted periodically in Redis.
 Redis is an in-memory database that persists on disk.
-The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes <http://redis.io>
+The data model is key-value,
+but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes <http://redis.io>

 ##Dependencies##
 The project uses many dependencies for **kafka** and **redis**.
 All dependenices are provided as maven dependecies.

-Kafka uses the following dependencies
+Kafka uses the following dependencies.
+To run the topology inside storm jars of the dependencies
+can be downloaded from maven repository and should be placed inside the `lib` directory of storm

 ```xml
 	<dependencies>